SimpleSandman/SimpleSandman/README.md

 ## Current Projects
 I am currently finishing up a library called, [Fate/Grand Calculator](https://github.com/SimpleSandman/FateGrandCalculator).
 This is based on the mobile anime game, [Fate/Grand Order](https://fate-go.us/) (which is built in Unity 2018) and that will help figure out combat calculations.
 This will be used for my upcoming Xamarin app which will simulate node combat and help manage your personal Chaldea because let's be real here, who wants to input their servants and CEs over and over again? 😏

 I am also working on building a community API for a mobile anime game called, [Uma Musume: Pretty Derby](https://umamusume.jp/).
-I already have a [open-source console app](https://github.com/SimpleSandman/UmaMusumeLoadSqlData) to help load and reload data into a SQL Server database (which is my preferred RDMS thanks to my DBA days).
+I already have a [open-source console app](https://github.com/SimpleSandman/UmaMusumeLoadSqlData) to help load and reload data into either a SQL Server database (which is my preferred RDMS thanks to my DBA days) or MySQL/MariaDB.

 ## GitHub Stats